 First Congregational’s ministries encourage children and youth to explore their developing faith through learning, worship, service and fellowship—all in a warm and accepting environment.
 For information about programs, see our pages and comprehensive CYF Calendar.

 The heavens are telling the glory of God; and the firmament proclaims his handiwork.
 Day to day pours forth speech, and night to night declares knowledge.
 There is no speech, nor are there words; their voice is not heard; yet their voice goes out through all the earth, and their words to the end of the world.–Psalm 19:1-4

 Wilderness travel isn’t easy; we may have to portage a canoe, carry a heavy pack, or be exposed to the wind and rain.
 Adversity affords us the opportunity to grow in our understanding of personal accountability and commitment to a group.
-But having a positive experience can greatly affect one’s long-term relationship to being outdoors.
+But having a positive experience can greatly affect one’s long-term relationship with the outdoors.
 Every consideration is made to ensure the trip is age-appropriate, people are well informed about gear they need to own or rent to stay comfortable, and that safety and fun are high priorities.
 While these experiences may provide a level of physical and mental difficulty that you or your loved one may find challenging, you will be provided a lot of support and encouragement along the way.
 We want you to enjoy yourself and love the outdoors!

 About Pastor Nick

 Nick Hatch grew up with a love for the outdoors and especially Northern Wisconsin.
 He started taking canoe trips in the Boundary Waters Canoe Area in high school and discovered his love of the wilderness.
-After graduating from McCormick Theological Seminary and spending a lifetime in classroom education, he pursued experiential education, attending an Alaska Outdoor Backpacker and a Sea Kayaker course in Alaska and a Fall Semester for Outdoor Educators.
+After graduating from McCormick Theological Seminary and spending a lifetime in classroom education, he pursued experiential education, attending an Alaska Outdoor Backpacker and Sea Kayaker course in Alaska, and a Fall Semester for Outdoor Educators.
 Both courses were offered through the National Outdoor Leadership School (NOLS) in Lander, WY.
 NOLS is the leader in outdoor experiential education.
 The Outdoor Educator program consists of intense wilderness-based expeditions meant for those with prior outdoor experience looking to teach in experiential education programs.
 Students become certified Leave No Trace (LNT) Master Educators, obtain a Wilderness First Responder (WFR) certification, and also focus upon Risk Management & Leadership.
 Pastor Nick considers it a privilege to use these skills, combined with his theological training, to lead the church’s Wilderness Ministry through Hatch Wilderness Adventures LLC (HWA).